 The market also features a section dedicated to fresh produce, which you should visit even if you have no intention of making a purchase just to take in the vibrant, disorganized piles of fruit and vegetables.

-August and July are typically the warmest months in Jenin, when the average temperature is 27°C. January and February are the coldest months, when the average temperature is 16°C. December and January are the months with the most rain.
-The height of jenin affects its moderate climate, which has pleasant, sunny summers and mild, dry winters (with chilly nights) (during which thunderstorms often break out).
+August and July are typically the warmest months , when the average temperature is 27°C. January and February are the coldest months, when the average temperature is 16°C. December and January are the months with the most rain.
+The height of city affects its moderate climate, which has pleasant, sunny summers and mild, dry winters (with chilly nights) (during which thunderstorms often break out).